 The above is reflected in the current Food Regulation Policy guideline on novel foods, which includes the following specific policy principle: To provide an assessment process that aims to protect commercially sensitive information and recognise industry's intellectual property to the maximum extent possible.

-Exclusive permissions for nutritive substances were introduced by FSANZ and endorsed by the Food Ministers Meeting in November 2020 as part of the assessment and approval of Application A1155 - 2’-FL and LNnT in infant formula and other products.
-The same 15 month limit on exclusivity applies.
+With advances in innovation, FSANZ has observed an increasing number of nutritive substances seeking pre-market assessment.
+In recognition of the novel technologies and extensive data requirements for these types of applications, FSANZ extended consideration of exclusive permissions to nutritive substance applications.
+The first exclusive permission for a nutritive substance was considered by the Food Ministers Meeting in November 2020 as part of the assessment and approval of Application A1155 - 2'-FL and LNnT in infant formula and other products, with several other applications considered since this time.
+The same considerations and 15 month limit on exclusivity apply.

 The FSANZ Act permits FSANZ to make a standard that may relate to a particular brand of food (paragraph 16(2)(b)).
 This enables FSANZ to set exclusive permissions for a brand of food (e.g. only a particular brand or brands of a novel food or nutritive substance may be sold during the exclusive permission period).
-In deciding whether to set an exclusive permission, FSANZ must have regard to specific assessment criteria prescribed by the FSANZ Act.
+In deciding whether to set an exclusive permission, FSANZ must have regard to specific assessment criteria prescribed by the FSANZ Act (section 18 and 29).

 An exclusive use permission is usually only considered by FSANZ if an applicant expressly applies for it.
 Such an application would usually be a paid application on the basis that its approval would confer an exclusive capturable commercial benefit on the applicant.